 Manufacturing involves an attempt to produce items that as closely as possible meet design specifications (e.g., size, strength, etc.).
 However, all production processes exhibit variation - that is, no two items are identical.
 What method can we use to reduce such variation?
 The classic and still most widely used method is called SPC or "statistical process control".

-This webinar covers the fundamentals of 21 CFR Part 11, software validation, and computer system validation.
-It provides details for company compliance including GAMP, qualification, and validation.
+Speaker will also provide the details for company compliance including GAMP, qualification, and validation.
 It teaches the Part 11 industry standards for SOPs, security, data transfer, audit trails, and electronic signatures.
 The webinar details the common problems and how to avoid them.

 The objective of this web seminar is to provide a comprehensive overview of the approach used to establish an effective and compliant stability program for small molecule pharmaceuticals.
 Discussion will include a thorough review of cGMP regulations and ICH Stability guidelines, development stability testing protocol supporting global markets, and strategies to minimize redundant testing for resource saving.